microchip-pic-avr-examples/pic16f18446-curiosity-board-tone-generator/README.md

 5. Select Starter Kits (PKOB) in the Connected Hardware Tool section of the project settings:
     <br>Right click the project and **Properties**.
-    <br>Click the arrow under the Connected Hardware Tool, and from the dropdown select Starter Kits (PKOB) (click the SN).
+    <br>Click the arrow under the Connected Hardware Tool, and from the dropdown, select Starter Kits (PKOB) by clicking the SN.
     <br>Click **Apply** and then **OK**.
     <br><img src="images/Program_Tool_Selection.PNG" width="600">